-As of September 30, 2022, the Company had not yet commenced operations.
-All activity for the period from December 23, 2020 (inception) through September 30, 2022 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), which is described below.
+As of March 31, 2023, the Company had not yet commenced operations.
+All activity for the period from December 23, 2020 (inception) through March 31, 2023 relates to the Company's formation and the initial public offering (the "Initial Public Offering"), and identifying a target company for an initial Business Combination, which is described below.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering.
 The Company has selected December 31 as its fiscal year end.